 - Continue to compile and publish reports, country profiles, and cross-cutting research on reproductive, maternal, newborn, and child health

-- Play a major role in ensuring accountability for fulfillment of commitments related to the UN Secretary-General’s Global Strategy for Women’s and Children’s Health, the workplan of the Commission on Information and Accountability, and pledges to end preventable child deaths through the Commitment to Child Survival and A Promise Renewed.
+- Play a major role in ensuring accountability for fulfillment of commitments related to the Sustainable Development Goals and the UN Secretary-General’s Global Strategy for Women’s Children’s and Adolescent Health, and their related accountability frameworks.